Leadership Guide to Machine Learning Pricing Algorithms ⚙️

 1. They can (if designed correctly) help pricing teams to pick up on loss-making price actions and course-correct almost in real-time to avoid substantial volume and margin losses.

 2. They help pricing teams to find previously unrealised revenue and margin opportunities much faster while generating incremental EBIT growth safely.

 3. They generate useful output via data visualisation tools and dashboards.
 But of course, only when all the key data inputs have been defined in the back-end pricing system, and the algorithm has been customised for the business, industry and market.

 Functionality to look for in AI pricing programs

-- Advanced segmentation – this is a price algorithm that sets and manages price reviews using a range of internal and/or external factors or pricing rules (like in the Amazon example above).
-In retail businesses, for example, prices fluctuate during the course of a day or are adjusted to different customer groups or segments using tactical discounting.
+- Advanced segmentation – this is a price algorithm that sets and manages price reviews using a range of internal and or external factors or pricing rules (like in the Amazon example above).
+For example, in retail businesses, prices fluctuate during the course of a day or are adjusted to different customer groups or segments using tactical discounting.

 Standout Capabilities of Machine Learning Pricing Algorithms

-- Personalised pricing – It can be programmed to set prices and discount levels based on differences in consumer attributes, preferences, value drivers, price sensitivities, buying behaviours
+- Personalised pricing – It can be programmed to set prices and discount levels based on differences in consumer attributes, preferences, value drivers, price sensitivities, and buying behaviours.

 - Integration with merchandising and inventory management – It can also perform deep-dive analyses on stock levels and selling frequency to keep track of inventory and avoid under-stocking and overstocking.
 These are again internal indicators.
 The programmer may want to account for supply-side elasticities and maximise inventory at the best price.